tokenmathguy/Airflow/contrib/services/stat_daemon/README.md

 # Stat Daemon
 ----

-`stat_daemon` is a utility passively monitors for changes to metadata and updates it accordingly.
+`stat_daemon` is a utility that passively monitors for changes to metadata and updates it accordingly.
 Current supported data types are hive tables, hdfs directories and s3 buckets.
-Data is pushed to a MySQL (or Sqlite) table with the following schema:
+Data is pushed to a MySQL or sqlite table with the following schema:
 ```SQL
 CREATE TABLE {table_name} (
     type    CHAR(32) NOT NULL,